Skip to main content.

 Sue Elvin

-Members of faculty are encouraged to contact Sue before applying for any grant.
-She offers support throughout the whole grant life cycle that comprises the following main steps: finding funding prospects, gaining the appropriate institutional approvals to apply, creating and submitting an application, and managing a grant once it has been awarded.
-She tailors support according to the needs of the individual member of faculty, his or her project, and the grant opportunity itself.
+Faculty members are encouraged to contact Sue before applying for any grant.
+She offers support throughout the grant life cycle: finding funding prospects, gaining the appropriate institutional approvals to apply, creating and submitting an application, and managing a grant once it has been awarded.
 Typical examples are a training workshop on a funding program, the creation of information modules and templates, budget creation advice, copy-editing support, the provision of institutional materials, contract analysis and negotiation, and a review of terms and conditions prior to accepting an award.
-She is also responsible for ensuring that all the appropriate documentation is forwarded to Bard College's Office of Institutional Support, which centrally monitors all grants, and that grant documentation is created and stored to satisfy the requirements of Bard College’s auditors.

 Stephanie Kufner